-A bag of frozen peas, a bunch of fresh mint, and creamy mascarpone are the trio that will really help you up your dip game this summer.
+A bag of frozen peas, a bunch of fresh mint, and creamy mascarpone are the trio that will really help you up your dip game.

 Yes, you should definitely be adding mint to your smoothies (if you're not already!).
 Pair it with any sort of berry, pineapple, and coconut for an ultra-refreshing drink.

-On hot summer nights when it's too hot to cook, this salad always hits the spot.
-I start with barley or brown rice stashed in the freezer, and I like to double the amount of fresh mint.
+On nights when I have no energy to cook, this salad always hits the spot.
+I starts with barley or brown rice stashed in the freezer, and I like to double the amount of fresh mint.

 A big handful of fresh mint and some punchy ginger are the duo your iced tea is missing.

 Get a head start by blanching the snap peas and whisking together the vinaigrette in advance, but wait until just before serving to add the mint so its color stays vibrant and doesn't muddy.